abdulrhmanalqassas/SRC/BackendAndBlock/README.md

 source env/Scripts/activate
 ```
 ### i have deprecated packages:
-**pywin32==304** as i am using WSL which is not nessery for this kind of system, still don't know if is going to affect the software or not, but we see.
+**pywin32==304** as i am using WSL which is not nessery for this kind of system, still don't know if it is going to affect the software or not, but we see.

 # DATABASE SCHEMA